HDeDeDe/MithrixSurprise/README.md

 - Risk of Options is now an optional dependency
 - Minimum chance can now be set to 0, preventing Mithrix from spawning.
+- Probability is now a value between 0 and 100.

 **1.0.4**